chaukhoa97/portfolio-v2/docs/React/lifecycle.md

 - For the initial render, React will use the [`appendChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) DOM API to put all the DOM nodes it has created on screen.
 - For re-renders, React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output, which means React only changes the DOM nodes if there’s a difference between renders.

-After React commits changes to the DOM, it will run your [Effects](./hooks.md#useeffect).
+After React commits changes to the DOM, it will run your [Effects](./hooks#effect-vs-side-effect) because this is a good time to synchronize the React components with some external system.
 If your Effect _also_ immediately updates the state, this restarts the whole process from scratch!

 ## Epilogue: Browser paint